dodopizza/kubectl-shovel/cli/docs/kubectl-shovel_trace.md

 	kubectl shovel trace --pod-name my-app-65c4fc589c-gznql -n default

-One of the resulting trace usage examples is converting it to speedscope format:
+Use `--duration` to define duration of trace to 30 seconds:

+	kubectl shovel trace --pod-name my-app-65c4fc589c-gznql -o ./myapp.trace --duration 00:00:00:30

+Use `--format` to specify Speedscope format:

+	kubectl shovel trace --pod-name my-app-65c4fc589c-gznql -o ./myapp.trace --format Speedscope

+And then you can analyze it with https://www.speedscope.app/ Or convert any other format to speedscope format with:

 	dotnet trace convert myapp.trace --format Speedscope

-And then analyzing it with https://www.speedscope.app/
 ```

 ### Options